tushargoel86/Game_Of_Life_TDD_Kata_Java/Readme.txt

 5. Any dead cell with 3 live neighbours got its life
 6. Initial input should decide whether cell needs to be died or alive
 7. Cell present in the boundaries should be died

+LifeDecision Rules:

+1. Each cell has 8 neighbours in all direction
+2. In case of less than 2 alive neighbours cells for any cell that cell will be died
+3. In case of more than 3 alive neighbours cells for any cell that cell will be died
+4. Any dead cell with 3 live neighbours got its life